Battle of Hatvan: Prelude

 Hearing about the Austrian advance, Poeltenberg ordered his division to advance to Hatvan to occupy it before the Austrians, but the sappers of the Parrot brigade restored the Zagyva bridge rapidly and occupied Hatvan before Poeltenberg's troops arrived there.
 Seeing this, Poeltenberg gave the order to retreat to Hort, while the cavalry and a cavalry brigade of his division prevented the Austrian cavalry to pursue the retreating Hungarians.
 Major General Jakob Parrot sent a Congreve rocket battery on the vineyards from the hills in front of Hatvan, to shoot the retreating Hungarians and the covering battery.
 The Hungarian battery responded by retreating behind the range of the rockets and with repeated changing of its positions, stopped the Austrian advance towards the rear of the Poeltenberg division.
 But when the Austrian cannons arrived, and they were too involved in the skirmish, they managed to kill a hussar and wound another two.
-But the Austrian jägers and the platoon sent on the left wing, as well as the cavalry, could not advance enough to harm the retreating Poeltenberg division, do to the effective actions of the hussars and the Hungarian batteries.
+But the Austrian jägers and the platoon sent on the left wing, as well as the cavalry, could not advance enough to harm the retreating Poeltenberg division, due to the effective actions of the hussars and the Hungarian batteries.
 Finally, because of the nightfall, all the Austrian actions halted, and the Hungarians arrived back at Hort.
 Here Poeltenberg ordered his troops to rest in the camp installed east from Hort, behind a creek but advised them to be ready of an eventual Austrian night attack.
 This is the reason also for the fact that he organized the camp in two lines: in the first the infantry, while in the second the cavalry, while the 1. infantry battalion encircled Hort with a chain of outposts.

 On the evening of 1 April the vanguard of the III. corps of Schlik was in Hatvan, while the bulk stationed around Aszód and Bag.
 The Austrian general planned for the next day to unite his troops in Hatvan, and send his vanguard to occupy Hort.
 From the skirmishes on 1 April, he could not take important conclusions about the size of the Hungarian army, so he decided to continue his military reconnaissance.
 The fact that his patrols sent to Jászberény did not find any enemy troops.
 The Parrot brigade besides the Congreve rocket battery, received earlier, was reinforced with the 3. battalion of the Mazzuchelli infantry regiment.
 To secure his position and to learn more about the enemy positions, Parrot sent his cavalry patrols forward on the main road, and installed his infantry outposts in a long chain on the vine-growing hill, doubling their number for the night.